regardPayant123/Argus/README.md

 # Argus
-the repository contains a web application with API exposing a change detection model and a model who gives the history behind.
+The repository contains a web application with API exposing an earth change detection model and a model who gives the history behind.
+We use sentinel 2 mission satellite images